Garmin fenix 8 Pro

 based on 3 reviews

-Comfort was mixed to negative because the watch is thick and bulky, though one reviewer said it wore better than the numbers suggest.
+Comfort was mixed to negative: one reviewer said it wore better than expected, but several others criticized the thickness, bulk, wrist pinch, or weight.

 • fit